Introduction

 do everything as root

-keeping my app in /www (but I changed my document-root, so maybe I'm ok?)
+not using virtualenvkeeping my app in /www (but I changed my document-root, so maybe I'm ok?)

 This is an example of work done by someone who came from "no idea" to "it started working" and all this happens on a router that won't be under a lot of load or work in a cloud of virtual machines.
 Certainly it's not state of the art, but gets the job done.